 3. Child Support - Again this is a very complex issue and the Thai Courts will take it very seriously.
 The Law states that child support should be split equally.
 That is not always easy to do if one parent has been the bread winner and the other has been the care giver.
 It is advisable that the couple once again comes to some sort of agreement regarding child support.

-So to summerize, it is advisable that a couple who seeks to divorce do so by sitting down and negotiating a settlement agreement.
+So, to summarize, it is advisable that a couple who seeks to divorce do so by sitting down and negotiating a settlement agreement.
 This divorce agreement can then be brought to any district office and filed with the application for divorce.
 It's quick and inexpensive way to put an end to a complicated situation.

-Please Note that this type of divorce is only applicable to couples who have gotten married in Thailand through a distrct office.
-Couples who were married outside of Thailand can still get an "uncontested divorce" in Thailand but they will need to make a couple of court appearences.
+Please Note that this type of divorce is only applicable to couples who have gotten married in Thailand through a district office.
+Couples who were married outside of Thailand can still get an "uncontested divorce" in Thailand but they will need to make a couple of court appearances.
 That process can take about 3 or 4 months.

 Grounds For Divorce